“MJ and Mimi, come on! Let’s go! We’re already late!” I called to the other room as I gathered my belongings.

 “Have you seen Michael’s career?”
-I laughed, I gestured toward Michael with my thumb.
+I laughed, I nudged at Michael with my thumb.
 “That man stays so busy, he even stayed busy in our marriage.
 I knew he was busy then just like I know he’s always busy now.”

 “So, now that he did respond and you actually married him and had two of his children, when you look back on this, what do you think?”